jenna-03/C-Projects/README.md

 ---

-Feel free to contribute to these projects by submitting issues or pull requests.
-We appreciate any feedback or suggestions to improve them further!
+Feel free to contribute to these projects by submitting issues or pull requests!